 - specific testing for genetic disorders (e.g., MECP2 deletion)

-MWS has received financial support from Bristol-Myers Squibb in connection with presentations at meetings.
-MWS is the co-author of references cited in this monograph.
+MWS has received consultation fees from Servier Pharmaceuticals in connection with a clinical trial on which he was national co-ordinator (2018-2019).
+MWS is the co-author of references cited in this topic.

 Senior Lecturer & Honorary Consultant